 From 1 October 1928 The Edinburgh School of Social Study and Training, established in 1918, was to be incorporated into the University.
-Students at the school had been entitled to a university qualification since 1922 but they were now to become students in the newly created Department of Social Studies and Training with Miss Nora Milnes as it’s director and also lecturer in Social Economics.
+Students at the school had been entitled to a university qualification since 1922 but they were now to become students in the newly created Department of Social Studies and Training with Miss Nora Milnes as director and also lecturer in Social Economics.
 Professor Kemp Smith at the University’s AGM said the move recognised that “a new profession was coming into existence”.

 Who were the students who wanted to pursue this new profession?
 Where did they come from and what became of them?
 And how, in the first 20 years, did this new university course develop?